Hakone onsen ryokan outdoor rotemburo with Mount Fuji view at golden hour

 The Odakyu Odawara Line runs from Shinjuku to Hakone-Yumoto Station in about 90 minutes.
 The Japan Rail Pass covers this route.
 A day trip is entirely feasible — most visitors do Hakone as a day trip from Tokyo and don't feel rushed.

-On clear mornings, yes — Mount Fuji is visible from Lake Ashi and several ryokan on the eastern side of Hakone.
-The best viewpoints are from the pirate cruise and from ryokan with eastern-facing outdoor baths.
+On clear mornings, yes — Mount Fuji is visible from Lake Ashi and several ryokan on the eastern side of Hakone. the best best are from the pirate cruise and from ryokan with eastern-facing outdoor baths.
 Fujisan is best seen in the early morning; afternoon haze is common.

 Many do, but not all.
 Larger commercial onsen complexes and day-trip venues are generally tattoo-friendly.
 Traditional ryokan with shared baths may still restrict visible tattoos.
 We list only venues that have confirmed their tattoo policy — check the specific listing before booking.